-Single Honours students combine Drama Studies with Theatre Studies throughout their degree, whilst Joint Honours students combine it with another subject outside of the Department of Drama.
+Single Honours students focus on Drama Studies with Theatre Studies throughout their degree, whilst Joint Honours students combine it with another subject outside of the Department of Drama.
 Opportunities are available for Joint Honours students to engage more extensively in practice in their third and fourth years, if they select an exit pathway that includes Drama.

 Drama at Trinity

-Performing Arts at Trinity was ranked in the top 100 subjects worldwide in the QS Rankings 2021, reflecting the quality of our teaching and learning.
 Drama at Trinity is housed in the purpose-built Samuel Beckett Centre, home to the Samuel Beckett Theatre, the Players Theatre, a dance studio/rehearsal space, seminar rooms and offices.
 All our full-time staff have theatre-making experience and are published academic writers, active both nationally and internationally.
 Some modules are taught by visiting specialists, including award-winning designers, directors, performers and playwrights many of whom are alumni from the course.